Open book

 Love nature and curious about the world around you?
 Join our fun, friendly book club where we dive into exciting non-fiction books all about the natural world!
 Whether it’s wildlife, botany, ecosystems, or the science behind it all, we’ll explore fascinating topics and share our thoughts over great conversation.

 Grab a book, bring your love for nature, and come hang out with us!
+We meet the last Wednesday of every other month in person at our office, or virtually via Zoom.

 Book for This Meeting: